lnvglr/character-diversion/character-diversion.md

 *Character Diversion* has the potential to be two things: a standalone app with a very specific use case on the one hand and a proof of concept for a specific functionality on the other.
 A proof of concept that could be plugged in to already existing platforms which are missing this kind of discourse functionality.

+At the end of this process I can present a working prototype.
+In many ways it is more than a working prototype.
+The platform is deployed to a webserver, connected to a database, basic authentication is enabled and the core functionality works.
+Technically, people can start publishing their type design projects and share their opinions on the projects of others.
+There is one major shortcoming I want to address as well as features that did not make it into the alpha version.

 ### Shortcomings

-In the process of developing *Character Diversion* I also discovered several shortcomings.

-1. Its limitation to font files as typographic reference
-2. specificity to one kind of discourse

-It lies in the nature of things, that specificity and specialization enable users to do one thing very well.
+It lies in the nature of things, that specificity and specialization enable users to do one thing very well, while disregarding a plethora of other things.
+With the focus on a discourse around character shapes that I put on *Character Diversion*, I build a platform that does glyph-based discourse well, but disregards so many other vital facettes in typographic discourse.

 One of the great struggles of user interface design (frankly, of all design), is finding a good balance in giving the user just the right amount of choice—not to overwhelm, and not to limit.
 A good platform must predict the needs of its users, make smart decisions for them, and consequently decluttering the interface.
 A good platform must also give its users a feeling of agency and enable them to accomplish their specific goals instead of limiting them.

+In an attempt to build a specific tool *Character Diversion* may be all to specific and fall short of giving the users the agency to dicourse as they wish.

 #### Future Features